Information Security Tips and Tools

 Information can be stolen in a lot of different ways.
 It doesn't necessarily happen over the internet in all cases either!
 Your mailbox and garbage could be targets.
 Purchasing an at home paper shred machine could help with disposing of critical information.
 A locking mailbox can also discourage theft.

-Tips to further protect yourself:
+Helpful tips to protect yourself:

 - Change all your passwords regularly.
 Use a mix of letters, numbers and special characters.
 Keep passwords memorized, or stored in a safe location.